-Important information about some of the ingredients of Ponstan Forte tablets
+Important information about some of the ingredients of Ponstan Forte tablets lactose sunset yellow (E110)

-- lactose

-- If you have been told by your doctor that you have an intolerance to some sugars, contact your doctor before taking this medicine.
+If you have been told by your doctor that you have an intolerance to some sugars, contact your doctor before taking this medicine.

-- sunset yellow

-- This may cause allergic reactions.
+This may cause allergic reactions.